Skip to content

 WWVB is the handle of the United States of America National Time and Frequency radio broadcast.
 It is a 60 kHz transmission broadcast from Fort Collins, Colorado.
 The transmission is referenced to clocks installed at the US National Institute of Standards and Technology (NIST).
 WWVB has been in continuous operation since 1962 and provides a timing reference with accuracy better than 100 microseconds.

-Atomic Time and the Global Positioning System
+Atomic Time and Global Navigation Satellite Systems (GNSS)

 The Global Positioning System, or GPS as it is widely known comprises of a constellation of 24 orbiting satellites.
 Primarily intended as a global positioning and navigation system, very precise timing information is also transmitted.
 Each orbiting satellite has an integral Atomic Clock that is periodically synchronized to clocks located at NIST as each satellite orbits overhead.
 By calculating the time signals take from three or more satellites to reach a receiver on Earth and using triangulation, very precise positioning information can be obtained.
 The timing information provided by GPS can also be used by other applications requiring very precise time.